ruffrey/nurtrace/README.md

 It uses the concept of the Action Potential and Membrane Potential from neuroscience to train a neural network.

+## Todos and Project Management

+See the github issues for this project.

 ## Core lib architected to support:

 - [x] simple math resembling millivolts in neural network firings